ssheersh/Quant-Club/zerodha_varsity/mod2/notes.md

 * Stop loss for long is lowest low, and stop-loss for short is the highest high.

 ## Topic 4: Support and Resistance
 We hadn't discussed target prices before.
 We are now going to discuss that.
-The best way to identify target prices is to identify suppor tand resistance points.
+The best way to identify target prices is to identify support and resistance points.
 The S&R are specific points where there is expectation fo massive buying or selling.
-The support price has much mor ebuyers than sellers and the resistance price has much  more sellers than buyers.
+The support price has much more buyers than sellers and the resistance price has much  more sellers than buyers.

 S&R can also be used to identify entry points as well.

 ### Resistance
-This is the price which the stock is not able to breach, and traders expect amximum amount of supply(selling) for the stock.
+This is the price which the stock is not able to breach, and traders expect maximum amount of supply(selling) for the stock.
 The resistance is always above the current market price.

-It's very highly probable that the stock is not able to break the resistance and thus it bacomes a critical TA tool in a rising market.
+It's very highly probable that the stock is not able to break the resistance and thus it becomes a critical TA tool in a rising market.
 It often acts as a trigger to sell.

 Resistance can also be used as a target price in a long position, since we know that hitting it generates a whole lot of supply, selling pressure and thus bearish sentiments.